 Testing for M. genitalium will be requested after microscopy on all laboratory-proven cases of NGU and is done at the West of Scotland Specialist Virology Centre.

-We will adopt 'resistance-guided therapy' if M. genitalium detected :see separate guideline
+We adopt 'resistance-guided therapy' if M. genitalium detected: see separate guideline

-There is an option to defer treatment awaiting investigations.
+It is reasonable to defer treatment while awaiting results in selected situations.